 In order to intentionally construct Corporate Behavior, one has to look at the ways in which companies express themselves.

-One-to-many: Actions, taken by either the organization as a whole or by prominent representatives thereof, that have an impact on a large number of stakeholders (employees, customers, shareholders, the media), e.g., BP’s behavior after the Deepwater Horizon oil spill in 2010, campaigns by various large corporations to counteract effects of carbon dioxide emissions through planting trees.
+One-to-many: Actions, taken by either the organization as a whole or by prominent representatives thereof, that have an impact on a large number of stakeholders (employees, customers, shareholders, the media).
+For example BP’s behavior after the Deepwater Horizon oil spill in 2010, or campaigns by various large corporations to counteract the effects of carbon dioxide emissions through planting trees.